zoinok/Data-Science-Project/README.md

 The **main objectives** are:
 * working with real data
-* working with modern (APIs, Databases in the cloud)
+* working with modern technologies (APIs, Databases in the cloud)
 * building models
 * making an impact/getting validation